A conversation with Angels of Mercy star, producer, and co-writer, Owen Kent

-Owen: Yeah, a lot of my friends in college were a lot of the ones who worked on Angels of Mercy, which is a feature film we’ve been working on for a couple of years now.
-The director, director of photography, and gaffer were all friends of mine in school.
+Owen: Yeah, many of my friends in college were a lot of the ones who worked on Angels of Mercy, which is a feature film we’ve been working on for a couple of years now.
+The director, director of photography, and gaffer we're all friends of mine in school.

 TheCIL: Can you share more about Angels of Mercy?

 Owen: The film is a home invasion thriller.
-I’m trying to do a new take on disability commentary, and it may be one some people disagree with, but I think it’s important to have a dialogue going and a critical conversation about representation in the media.
-The story follows Zack who is a computer securities professional, and it follows his story as a group of eugenicists try break into his house and “cure” him of his disability, but their definition of cure is pretty sinister.
+I’m trying to do a new take on disability commentary, and it may be one some people disagree with.
+Still, I think it’s important to have a dialogue going and a critical conversation about representation in the media.
+The story follows Zack, a computer security professional, and it follows his story as a group of eugenicists try to break into his house and “cure” him of his disability.
+Still, their definition of cure is pretty sinister.

 It’s a horror movie, so there’s a bit of gore and all of that.
 But it’s fun.
 I like horror movies a lot because you’re able to address societal concerns in a way.
-When you live in fantasy, and horror especially, you’re able to be critical of certain environments and societal norms.
-The bad guys’ modus operandi in the movie is to have their victims persuaded into suicide, because they say that someone with a disability obviously has a reason to end their own life.
+When you live in fantasy and horror, especially, you can be critical of certain environments and societal norms.
+The bad guys’ modus operandi in the movie is to have their victims persuaded into suicide because they say that someone with a disability obviously has a reason to end their own life.
 And that’s something that’s definitely perpetuated in media, and we address it.